What is Prediabetes and What Does it Mean for Your Diabetes Risk?

 According to the Centers for Disease Control and Prevention, more than one in three U.S. adults have prediabetes, but most do not know it.
 If that sounds hard to believe, many people with the disease do not have any symptoms, making it hard to know when it’s time to see the doctor, especially if you don’t already visit annually.
 While something with the word “pre-” in it sounds a bit harmless, without intervention prediabetes is likely to become type 2 diabetes within 10 years.

 In prediabetes, the fasting blood sugar may be between 100-125, and the A1C (3 month average of blood sugars) may be from 5.7-6.4.
 In diabetes, the fasting blood sugar may be 126 or greater and the A1C 6.5 or greater.

-Angela Bunyard, a registered nurse and certified diabetes educator at Texas Health Arlington, says prediabetes’ elusiveness only adds to the confusion many people have regarding the disease, and many don’t know how it differs from a full-blown diabetes diagnosis or what it means for their health now and in the future.
+Joni Killen, a registered dietitian and certified diabetes educator at Texas Health Arlington Memorial, says prediabetes’ elusiveness only adds to the confusion many people have regarding the disease, and many don’t know how it differs from a full-blown diabetes diagnosis or what it means for their health now and in the future.

 Risk factors for prediabetes and diabetes are the same:

 - Being overweight